 Technology is essential within our organizations as it will allow us to provide added value to our services, in addition to positively transforming the competitiveness of our daily work.

-Different social sectors and leaders in their countries, mainly those on process of development, have seen in the Free / Free Open Source Software (FLOSS) the opportunity to benefit users of technology with the advantages that this type of technology.
+Different social sectors and leaders in their countries, mainly those on process of development, have seen in the Free/Libre Open Source Software (FLOSS) the opportunity to benefit users of technology with the advantages that this type of technology.

 The former Brazilian government leader said: